Cotalker/documentation/docs/documentation/automation/admin_cotlang.md

 ## Overview {#cotlang-overview}

-COTLang is a script language created by Cotalker, primarily used in _routines_.
+COTLang is a scripting language created by Cotalker, primarily used in its _routines_.
 It is used to extract data from different [_contexts_](/docs/documentation/automation/triggers_and_contexts) in Cotalker.

 </div>
 <br/>

-## How to use COTLang {#how-to-use-cotlang}
+## COTLang Commands {#how-to-use-cotlang}
-When setting up routine stages, COTlang can be used for getting information from the database.
+When setting up routine stages, COTLang can be used for getting information from Cotalker databases.

 _Below is a table with COTLang commands, their descriptions, and format:_